 Peabody Essex Museum, the oldest continuously running museum in America, is beautiful and a MUST visit for the entire family.
-We enjoyed our visit so much, I’ll be devoting an entire post to the museum later in the week.
+We enjoyed our visit so much, I devoted an entire post to the museum.
+Read it here.
 Children of all ages will enjoy the bright open spaces, and the vast, permanent collection.
 There are also several rotating exhibits, requiring a visit to the Peabody every few months to see what's new.
 Plan on at least 3-4 hours to explore.

 Phillips House, home to five generations of the Phillips family, was the surprise of our visit!
 We were hesitant to bring our children on the tour of the 1821 home, mainly because every furnishing is authentic and not roped off or protected by glass enclosures.
 However, the tour guide engaged our children in every room of the tour.
 There are no strollers allowed, and younger children (under 7 yrs) might not be suited for this tour, but older children will be challenged to find items such as Stevie Phillip’s 1915 handwritten letter to Santa Claus, a whale’s tooth in the study, the children’s place at the dining room table, four authentic period phones, four mechanical banks, and period children’s games.
 Plus they’ll think it’s cool to wear protective booties over their shoes.
 Plan on one hour for the tour and a visit to the Carriage House to see the automobiles.